 Resources for the acquisition of personal protective equipment for businesses and organizations to operate safely during the COVID-19 pandemic.

-- Wayne County PPE Marketplace – Provides Wayne County small businesses and nonprofits with PPE supplies so they can safely stay open or reopen.
+- Marketplace is closed and is no longer accepting applications.
+Wayne County PPE Marketplace – Provides Wayne County small businesses and nonprofits with PPE supplies so they can safely stay open or reopen.

 - Indiana PPE Directory – The Indiana PPE Directory features Indiana companies that manufacture and distribute a variety of PPE items available for purchase.
 The directory replaces the Small Business PPE Marketplace originally created by the state to provide small businesses with PPE supplies.